2000–01 NFL playoffs: Saturday, December 30, 2000

-AFC: Miami Dolphins 23, Indianapolis Colts 17 (OT)
+AFC: Miami Dolphins 23, Indianapolis Colts 17 ()

 The Dolphins overcame three first half turnovers as running back Lamar Smith set a playoff record with 40 carries for 209 yards, including the game-winning 17-yard touchdown run in overtime.
 He also caught 3 passes for 18 yards.

 After the Dolphins threw an incomplete pass on 4th and 6 from the Colts 39-yard line, Colts quarterback Peyton Manning's 25-yard completion to tight end Jerome Pathon set up the first score of the game on a 32-yard field goal by kicker Mike Vanderjagt.
 Miami threatened to score late in the first quarter, but quarterback Jay Fiedler's pass in the end zone was intercepted by Indianapolis safety Chad Cota.
 On the next play, running back Edgerrin James broke off a 34-yard run, but the drive stalled and the Colts had to punt.
 After that, Colts defensive end Chad Bratzke gave his team another great scoring opportunity when he intercepted Fiedler's screen pass at the Dolphins 25-yard line.
 But Indianapolis failed to reach the end zone and had to settle for another field goal from Vanderjagt.
 On Miami's ensuing drive, they committed their third consecutive turnover when Cota picked off another pass and returned it 23 yards to the Dolphins 18-yard line.
 This time, the Colts made it into the end zone with Manning's 17-yard touchdown pass to Pathon with 7:47 left in the second quarter.
 He followed it up with a successful two-point conversion pass to tight end Ken Dilger.
 Miami responded with a drive to the Colts 20-yard line, only to have Olindo Mare miss a 38-yard field goal attempt with 31 seconds left in the half.
-Despite their sluggish start, Indianapolis had complete control of the game by the end of the first half, leading 14-0.
+Despite their sluggish start, Indianapolis had complete control of the game by the end of the first half, leading 14–0.
 Meanwhile, Fiedler completed only five of 14 passes for 42 yards.